-Qualitative results from Program P’s implementation have shown positive changes in the lives of men and their families.
+Qualitative results from Program P’s implementation have also shown positive changes in the lives of men and their families.
 Young fathers in Nicaragua, one of the locations where Program P was tested, reported improved relationships with their children and partners, as well as greater participation in household work and childcare.
 In addition, in a partnership between World Education and Promundo, men in Sri Lanka learned to manage difficult emotions and reported a decrease in substance abuse among both themselves and their partners.
 Furthermore, many of the men and staff who were involved have continued to spread the program’s messages throughout their communities and have recruited other men to participate.
-A randomized controlled trial with Program P is underway in Rwanda, with results expected by 2016.

 Download the full Program P manual in English and its adaptations in Arabic, Spanish, and Portuguese here.